Factbook

 Sales

 Financial currency risks result from the translation of receivables, liabilities and other monetary items in accordance with IAS 21 at the closing rate into the functional currency of the respective Group company.
-In addition, we incorporate planned purchase and sales transactions in foreign currencies in our financial foreign currency risk management.
-If necessary, these risks are hedged using derivative instruments.
+In addition, we incorporate planned purchase and sales transactions in foreign currencies into our financial foreign currency risk management.
+If necessary, we hedge these risks using derivative instruments.